TNO-ropt/ropt/docs/usage/running.md

 4. Create an optimizer configuration with default values except for initial values and perturbation magnitudes.
 5. Set perturbation magnitudes to a small value for accurate gradient estimation.
-6. Make a basic workflow that runs a single optimization.
+6. Make a basic plan that runs a single optimization.
 7. Run the optimization.
 8. Get the results.